Judge Not: A Story Behind Every Body

 The woman I mentioned earlier said to me, “I wish I were built like you.
 God really blessed you!”

 We’ve had similar discussions before, so I decided to get her to think about her comparison.
 I replied:” Do you really?
 Do you want food allergies and celiac disease?”

 “I would be 10 pounds heavier if it weren’t for those issues because there are foods I miss.
 Those foods would be back in my diet.
 As it is, I have had a difficult time with meals and finding what I can safely eat.
 Appreciate how God made you, eat healthy food, and keep working out,” I shared with her.

 Psalm 139 tells us that each one of us is fearfully and wonderfully made, purposely created by our glorious Creator.
 We are each uniquely designed.
+No one has your smile, your likes, and your dislikes.
+No one can do things the way you do them.
+You are an incredible creation by God!
+Each one of us is a masterpiece.
 So when tempted to judge someone for any reason, contemplate God’s creation of that person.
-As for ourselves, it’s so important to appreciate God’s creation of us, eat healthy while continuing to exercise to stay healthy and fit.
+As for ourselves, it’s so important to appreciate God’s creation of us, and eat healthy while continuing to exercise and stay fit.
 Taking care of our own Temple of the Holy Spirit is up to us.
 May God bless you!